DimensionDev/Maskbook/docs/setup.md

 ## Debugging

 There is no difference between extension development and normal web development.
-As normal web development, only one front-end page to have, but an extension could have more than one page simultaneously.
-A background page without a user interface running all the time and an options page just like a normal web page with which users can interact.
-Moreover, an extension could inject content script into the currently visiting page with the allowance from the users.
+In normal web development, you only have a single web page (SPA), but an extension could have more than one page.

+There is an invisible "background page" running all the time and an "options page" like a normal web page.
+Moreover, an extension could inject "content script" into the currently visiting web page.

 ### Debug the background page